 Redesigning Communication Arts magazine

-In the Spring of 1995 while I worked on staff at Communication Arts magazine as an Associate Designer, I was asked to redesign the publication.
+In the Spring of 1995 while working on staff at Communication Arts magazine as an Associate Designer, I was asked to redesign the publication.
 At the time, CA had not been redesigned in a number of years.
 They were publishing 8 times a year, 4 regular issues and 4 Annuals showing results from their separate contests for Advertising, Design, Illustration and Photography.
 The new design needed to work for both regular issues and their contest Annuals with their sections of contest results plus the regular editorial columns.

 To make the long title of the masthead more prominent for line its length, for the new version I used an extra condensed font, Univers 39 Ultra Condensed that I modified for use at a large display size.

-I redesigned the magazine interior using Adobe Garamond® and Linotype Univers for display and captions.
+I redesigned the magazine interior using Adobe Garamond and Linotype Univers for display and captions.
 My approach was a combination of book typography using traditional old style figures and ligatures in text with modern sans type for headlines subheads and captions.
 In the technical articles I used small caps for file formats, this helped prevent acronyms from being a distraction in text at full cap height, especially when many show up in one article, while still making them easily identifiable.

 Since CA is printed on a continuous roll-fed web offset printing press, much of the way the imagery in terms of layout would remain similar to how the publication was laid out before.
 This meant that pictures had to be arranged in a way that they did not overlap when pages ran "against each other" in the printing form or signature sheet.
-The "Fresh" section that I designed for CA, a mini portfolio of three spreads in each issue often was printed with pages often running directly against each other (opposed, head to head), I came up with a layout that was technically symmetrical, but adaptable to the content in terms of design.
+The "Fresh" section that I designed for CA, a mini portfolio of three spreads in each issue often was printed with pages running directly against each other (opposed, head to head).
+I came up with a layout that was technically symmetrical, but adaptable to the content in terms of design.

-In 1999 I convinced CA to purchase Linotype's new version of Univers, Neue Univers® and this became the new sans serif type family in the magazine.
+In 1999 I convinced CA to purchase Linotype's new version of Univers (Neue Univers) and this became the new sans serif type family in the magazine.
 With more weights and better character shapes and kerning than previous, this was implemented into the publication as well it's other printed materials I was directly involved in designing.

 Back to Design for Editorial

-|© 2011 Mark Eastman.|
+|© 2016 Mark Eastman.|